OlegDyukel/StoryTeller/README.md

 # StoryTeller
-Inspired by news, logic tasks and sports
+Stories that are inspired by news, logic tasks and sports